FOREX-Euro off 2-month low but vulnerable after ECB

 "The euro now doesn't have the support of expectations for rising interest rates, which clearly points to the higher possibility that the euro will fall below (its July low near) $1.38.
 In addition, strains on European banks' funding are rising.
 Given all this, the euro looks likely to fall further," said Minori Uchida, senior analyst at the Bank of Tokyo-Mitsubishi UFJ.

-In Asian trade, sizable buying in the euro against the yen, thought to be from Japanese investors, lifted the euro slightly against the dollar and the yen.
+For now though, sizable buying in the euro against the yen, thought to be from Japanese investors, lifted the euro 0.4 percent against the dollar and the yen in Asia.

 Traders expect the currency to head towards the July low of $1.38376, a break of which could send a strongly bearish signal, with $1.35 cited as its next possible target.